Destruction and reconstruction at the Stones of Stenness

 Notes

 • [1] Peterkin’s account of the destruction is puzzling.
 He refers to one stone being “thrown down” (Stone Five) and three “torn from the spot … and … shivered to pieces”.
 Including the Odin Stone, which he mentions later, this means that Peterkin states four stones were destroyed.
 We know Stone Six was broken up but that leaves two unaccounted for.
-Going on historical accounts of the Stones of Stenness, we know that prior to MacKay’s intervention, four megaliths were standing and a fifth lay prone.
+Going on historical accounts of the Stones of Stenness, we also know that prior to MacKay’s intervention, four megaliths were standing and a fifth lay prone.
 We can only assume that Peterkin made a mistake.

 • [2] Wilson, D. (1851) The Archaeology and Prehistoric Annals of Scotland.